Chapter 30 : A 'Friendly' Jinx

 “Neither do I.” He took a step toward her, and when the sunlight falling through the leaves hit his hair, she could help but giggle.

 He stopped, looking disgusted.
 “Great,” he said.
-“Now I’ve got another two weeks of you laughing whenever I try to kiss you.”
+“Now I’ve got another couple days of you laughing whenever I try to kiss you.”

 “I can’t help it,” she said, and before he could turn away, she said, “Scorpius, it’s just funny.
 I don’t like you less because of it.”
 She hesitated for a minute.
 She knew what she really did have to say to make him feel better, but just thinking about getting the words out made her heart begin to beat faster.
 “I don’t think you’re less attractive, either.”